 "This belongs to my friend," Eka explained.
 "Orin was pretty taken with it, even made a hole in it."

 "Hm, ora.
 Is like finding ghost of friend at your door, a friend you think dead."
 Bou said, fingers brushed over the area where the hole had been, no trace of it was left.
-"Grand-mapa Nok own shop in Edonor, somehow find spindle of blue isilk.
+"Grand-mapa Nok own shop in Edonor, one day, bring home spindle of blue isilk.
 Suspicious no?
 Illegal, wala think.
-Orin own business after, but blue isilk spindle, it all gone by then.
+Orin get business pass down after, but blue isilk, it all gone by then.
 Nok make death suit with thread, then jump into Rupture in it."
 Bou sighed.
 "Orin be sad after this, to see thread so so fine fade into nothing.
 Never had chance with it, and never will because Verido stop trading it.
 Wala think Eka should know this."

 Bou didn't give Eka a chance to reply, and walked over to a closet, pulling out a large pair of brown overalls and a mostly clean undershirt.